About this 8-day summer itinerary

 - Andermatt provides an option to skip some days of this itinerary.
 You can cross over to Brig (the destination of day 5) using the Gotthard pass between Andermatt and Airolo.
 There’s the option of either the pass road (99 km, 2h10), or the car tunnel (113 km, 2h40);

-- another shortening option is to drive from Andermatt back to Gletsch, and to then descend towards Oberwald and Brig in the Upper Rhone valley (80 km, 2h00).
+- another shortening option is to drive from Andermatt back to Gletsch.
+Then descend to Oberwald and Brig in the Upper Rhone valley (80 km, 2h00).

 - find a good spot to get out along the Rhine between Ilanz and Reichenau, referred to as the ‘Swiss Grand Canyon’;